facebook/flow/website/en/docs/types/intersections.md

 ### Intersections of object types <a class="toc" id="toc-intersections-of-object-types" href="#toc-intersections-of-object-types"></a>

-When you create an intersection of object types you merge all of their properties together.
+When you create an intersection of object types, you merge all of their properties together.

 For example, when you create an intersection of two objects with different sets